AlCalzone/ioBroker.zwave2/README.md

 * Fixed a crash from v0.3.0

 ### 0.3.0
-* Updated `zwave-js` from to v2.0.0.
+* Updated `zwave-js` to v2.0.0.
 For the full list of changes, see [here](https://github.com/AlCalzone/node-zwave-js/blob/master/CHANGELOG.md#200-2019-11-26).
 Notable improvements include:
 	* Added configuration files for over 1000 devices.
 This improves support for some older devices and greatly improves the `Configuration CC`.
 	* `Basic` CC is now hidden if a node support other Actuator CCs
 	* Fixed `Binary Sensor` support